 Fellow travelers who saw the encounter said the female brought down the zebra but the male, appearing out of nowhere, chased her from her prize.
 Paws flew, growling ensued.
 She was in his territory and he didn’t like it.
 From the look of his belly—full and round—he wasn’t hungry, he just didn’t want her to have it.

 The lioness rose and bolted west towards a hill in the distance, her gait a powerful trot as she floated across the plain.
 The male followed in hot pursuit and we watched as their shrinking silhouettes disappeared over the summit to a plateau beyond.

 From the east, two sets of ears worked their way through the grass towards us.
 Occasionally, white-whiskered muzzles tilted skyward, sniffing the air.
 Two females from the lioness’ pride were on their way.
 Would they help the lioness?
 Would there be a fight?

-Everyday, lions engage in a subtle dance of dominance and submission.
+Every day lions engage in a subtle dance of dominance and submission.

-Only this time, we got to watch.
+This time, we got to watch.

 The male spun around, lashing at them in return.
 The temptress on the left, the snarler on the right, while the first lioness continued to sit and watch.
 And as quickly as it began, it was over.

 As night surrounded us, a fourth female appeared, giving the male even more to think about.
 Within minutes, the plain was veiled in black and reluctantly, we headed back to camp.

 ~Taken while a guest of Mara Plains Camp in Kenya.